This CA quit his lucrative job as a Partner at a leading accounting firm in Canada to be a tech entrepreneur with Countable.co

 My journey from the age of 11 has been nothing short of “an adventure”.
 My dad passed away when I was very young and my mom and stepdad raised my sister and me.

-When it was time to make a decision on my career path, my mom was sure that accounting should be my subject in grade 11-12 with the intent to register for CA alongside.
+When it was time to make a decision on my career path, my mom was sure that accounting should be my subject in grades 11-12 with the intent to register for CA alongside.
 I got hooked to accounting and loved every minute of it and pursuing CA seemed to be a natural progression.

 I qualified as a CA in the year 2000.